MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

    ![Dialog to edit and update an access key for an existing data source.](media/edit-access-key.png)

 5. Optionally, you can update from an account key connection to a resource-based or a subscription-based connection.
-For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
+For more information, see [Connect to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
 You can't change **Container** information when updating the connection.
    > [!div class="mx-imgBorder"]

    > ![Dialog box to enter connection details for Azure Data Lake to an existing storage account.](media/enter-existing-storage-details.png)